hsgurm1/ecobee_poller/README.md

 This repository helps with visibility into working of Ecobee Smart themostat for your Smart Home.

 * Stats are pulled from Ecobee Sever using API and indexed into InfluxDB connected to Grafana Dashboard.
 * By Default, Ecobee_poller dockerized version updates stats every 5 min.
 * Pre-requisites:
   * Docker / Docker-compose is in running state
-  * Influxdb setup
-  * Grafana setup
+  * Grafana and InfluxDB
   * API and Refresh Token setup
     * https://www.ecobee.com/home/developer/api/examples/ex1.shtml
+    * Going forward refresh token will be submitted in Environment Variable as well

 ## To begin with install and run process: